ioccc-src/winner/2013/morgan2/README.md

 ## Judges' comments:

-The judges enjoyed playing the game almost to completion; if we remember correctly, we managed to place 59 or 60 dominos.
+The judges enjoyed playing the game almost to completion; if we remember correctly, we managed to place 59 or 60 dominoes.
 We wonder, what would be faster: to play the game to completion or to write an unobfuscated version of it?

 ## Author's comments:

 This program is a domino game.
-The goal is to place dominos on the 8x8 grid.
+The goal is to place dominoes on the 8x8 grid.
 Each domino is made of 6 squares of the color red or green.
 To place a domino, at least one of it side shall match the other side of another domino.